 The receiver bar is Rated to 3.5t, a welder used an oxy torch to neatly enlarge the hole size to 32mm so a 4.5t tow ball could be fitted.

 Look closely at the piece wedged in the tow ball, how much steel was pulling this 4.5t rig?

 The customer was as white as a ghost when I spoke with him.

-The incident has just happened, He had his $80,000 rig @ 4.5t swaying on his safety chains.
+The incident has just happened, He had his $80,000 rig @ 4.5t swaying on his safety chains, with no sway control.

 We replaced this broken equipment with “fit for purpose” equipment rated at 4.5t and shortened the breakaway cable when attached to the tow hitch.